minhadona/kafka_studies/kafka/README.md

 | 8ca68d16a24e | bitnami/kafka:2          | "/opt/bitnami/script…" | About a minute ago | Up About a minute | 0.0.0.0:9092-9093->9092-9093/tcp, :::9092-9093->9092-9093/tcp           | kafka_kafka-server_1     |
 | 123040c85f6c | bitnami/zookeeper:3      | "/opt/bitnami/script…" | About a minute ago | Up About a minute | 2888/tcp, 3888/tcp, 0.0.0.0:2181->2181/tcp, :::2181->2181/tcp, 8080/tcp | kafka_zookeeper-server_1 |

+now, we're gonna execute bash into the kafka container, so we can send some messages to our cluster. and at the same time, we we'll be listening to the messages.

+by getting the output of *docker ps* command, you will find the kafka server's container ID. next step is (from any directory) using `docker exec -it YourKafkacontainerID bash` command, obtain access to inside the Kafka Container. in order to send messages and listen to them at the same time, you must repeat the same command from two different terminals!

+## Are you listening ?

+now that you got two amazing terminals accessing the kafka server